ywarezk/node-amdocs/README.md

-# Node + Express
+# React

-In this lesson we will Learn how to build http server using Node.js and Express.
+We will use react in this lesson to create web sites

+## to learn react

+- Core React
+- Platform Specific - web

-## Lesson Plan
+## Javascript

-1. Node introduction
-2. modules
-3. Express
-4. Database